-The Indiana Department of Corrections reports the number of people in the Indiana prison system grew from 68,599 in 2003 to 77,316 in 2006.
-(12%).
 At the Branchville Correctional Facility in Branchville, IN nearly 75 inmates are released each month, and the recidivism rate is currently 38%.
 Prisoner reentry initiatives are gaining momentum and the gravity of this issue is commanding the attention of community leaders at local, state, and Federal levels.
 (Source: U.S. Department of Justice)

 Other Proven Efforts/ Intended Results / Defining Success - In 2003, the Department of Labor Center for Faith-Based and Community Initiative launched Ready4Work, a three-year pilot program to address the needs of ex-prisoners.
 The program emphasized employment training and other transitional services to help prepare ex-offenders for successful reentry.
 “A total of 4,482 formerly incarcerated individuals enrolled in Ready4Work.

 86 percent received employment services and